g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 set chassis fpc 0 pic 0 tunnel-services
 ```
+Note: Here we are applying the configuration on the VRF-SPOKE, but it doesn't matter, the MVPN will be established with the RTs defined in the protocols mvpn configuration.
+Another topic, we can use the PIM-SM in our network to signal de PMSIs, but I don't want this here, let's use the BGP and MPLS configured to make this case cleaner.

 This same configuration was applied in R1 and R2.

 In the SPOKE PEs, the configuration will be more simple: